 4.5.
 Further Rebuttals shall be submitted in compliance with the Rules as directed by the Arbitral Tribunal.

 4.6.
-The party desiring to submit new elements must give notice to the other parties in writing as to the possible contents of the new elements and as to the time limit for producing them.
+The party desiring to submit new documents, or claims, or defences, must give a summary of their contents to the other parties in writing as to their contents and as to the time limit for producing them.

 4.7.
 If a party makes such a submission on new elements, a reply by the other parties shall always be allowed.
 Such reply shall be delivered to each other party and to the arbitrators at least five days before the hearing.

 4.8.
 The Registrar keep its Executive Committee informed of the proceedings.